dvalenza/Terminal-Craigslist/readme.md

 CLTerm
 -------

-Craigslist for the terminal.
+Craigslist browser for the terminal.
+Full Tab-completion.

-Usage: python clterm.py
+TO RUN: python clterm.py
-or: python clterm.py searchterm
+OR: python clterm.py searchterm

+Files names extract* were used for scraping craigslist to get locations and catagories that are used for tab copmletion feature.